Student Financial Aid

 All students, new or continuing, who have been accepted for enrollment, will be made aware of the availability of financial assistance and the types of assistance for which they may qualify.

-Students must complete required applications prior to consideration for any financial aid program administered through the Office of Student Financial Services.
+Students must complete the required Free Application for Federal Student Aid (FAFSA) application prior to consideration for any financial aid program administered through the Office of Student Financial Services.
+Information provided on the student’s FAFSA will be used to determine financial need.
 Failure of an applicant to disclose all pertinent information or misrepresentation of facts may disqualify an applicant for any type of financial aid.

 All loans, scholarships, grants, or other aid funds will be awarded based on the most current regulations or guidelines in effect at the time of award.
 Disbursement of awards will be contingent upon the continuing availability of funds.
 Awards may be revised based on changes in sources of funds, availability of funds, student enrollment, or student resources.